Leadership Fayetteville

 Attendance & Participation

 To get the most out of Leadership Fayetteville, full participation is essential.
-The program includes nine full-day sessions and two overnight experiences designed to build lasting connections and real-world leadership skills.
+The program includes nine full day sessions and two overnight experiences designed to build lasting connections and real world leadership skills.
 Participants are expected to attend every session in its entirety.

-Graduation from Leadership Fayetteville requires full participation in all sessions, with most days running from 8:00 a.m. to 5:00 p.m.
+Graduation from Leadership Fayetteville requires full participation in all sessions, with most days running from 8am to 5pm.

 What’s the Cost?